The Insurance (Prudential Supervision) Act 2010 Review

 Consultation papers - solvency standards

-On 1 October 2020, the Reserve Bank published an introductory consultation paper in relation to principles that should guide a review of solvency standards under IPSA, seeking feedback from market participants.
+On 1 October 2020, the Reserve Bank also launched its review of solvency standards under the IPSA and published a launch paper on the principles intended to guide the review.
 Submissions on the launch paper closed on 12 November 2020.

 Solvency standards are the rules that calculate the amount of capital an insurer is required to hold in order to, amongst other things, protect against costs from unforeseen events.
 The solvency standards are issued under section 55 of IPSA - one or more solvency standards may apply to a licensed insurer under the licensed insurer's conditions of licence.